bithavoc/express-winston/Readme.md

     requestWhitelist: [String] // Array of request properties to log.
 Overrides global requestWhitelist for this instance
     level: String // custom log level for errors (default is 'error')
     dynamicMeta: function(req, res, err) { return [Object]; } // Extract additional meta data from request or response (typically req.user data if using passport). meta must be true for this function to be activated
+    skip: function(req, res, err) { return false; } // A function to determine if logging is skipped, defaults to returning false.
 ```

 To use winston's existing transports, set `transports` to the values (as in key-value) of the `winston.default.transports` object.
 This may be done, for example, by using underscorejs: `transports: _.values(winston.default.transports)`.